 Many dog owners wonder about dog color vision, and there was an old fallacy that dogs were colorblind.
 In film and television, whenever the perspective of a dog is shown, the scene is usually edited to be in black, white, and grey.
 But is this common portrayal of a dog’s-eye view true to reality?
-Is man’s best friend really blind to all color?
+Is man’s best friend blind to all colors?

-How Does Your Dog Actually See the World?
+How Does Your Dog See the World?

-Have you ever wondered how your dog actually sees the world around him?
+Have you ever wondered how your dog sees the world around him?
 For many years, it was believed that dogs only saw the world in black and white with shades of gray.
 Of course, that myth has been disproven – dogs CAN see colors, but the way they see is quite different from the way we mere humans do!

 Dogs do not see in black and white, but they are what we would call "color-blind," meaning they have only two color receptors (called cones) in their eyes, whereas most humans have three.